CopterExpress/ros_led/README.md

 ## LED STRIP WS2812 WITH RASPI 4(tested on ROS Noetic)
-This Fork is for GPIOS 13, 19, 41, 45 or 53(channel 1)
-The default repo works best for channel 0
+Branch Channel-0 is the default forked branch which works best for channel 0 GPIOs Branch Channel-1 is the modified branch for channel 1 GPIOs(13, 19, 41, 45 or 53)

 Install the library from source: